-Section 5.
+Section 4.
 The Association will not expand upon the elements of the original grievance unless agreed to by both Parties.

-Section 6.
+Section 5.
 Time limits specified in this procedure must be observed, unless either party requests a specific extension of time, which, if agreed to, must be stipulated in writing and shall become part of the grievance record.
-The employee may appeal a grievance to the next step if the Employer fails to meet time lines prescribed herein.
+The employee may appeal a grievance to the next step if the Employer fails to meet timelines prescribed herein.
+Grievance steps referred to in this Article may be waived by mutual agreement in writing.
+Such written agreements shall become part of the grievance record.

-Section 7.
+Section 6.
 The Arbitrator's fees and expenses shall be equally shared by the parties.

-Section 8.
+Section 7.
 An employee shall be on paid status during their normal working hours to attend the following meetings:

-- A. Investigatory interviews and pre-disciplinary meetings, in accordance with Article 4.1, and - B. Grievance meetings, mediation sessions, and arbitration hearings scheduled in accordance with Article 3.6. - C. An employee will be allowed reasonable time to travel to and from management scheduled investigatory interviews, pre-disciplinary meetings, grievance meetings, mediation sessions, and arbitration hearings conducted during his or her normal work hours.
+- A. Investigatory interviews and pre-disciplinary meetings, in accordance with Article 4.1. - B. Grievance meetings, mediation sessions, and arbitration hearings scheduled in accordance with Article 3.6. - C. Hearings before the Employment Relations Board. - D. An employee will be allowed reasonable time to travel to and from management scheduled investigatory interviews, pre-disciplinary meetings, grievance meetings, mediation sessions, and arbitration hearings conducted during his or her normal work hours.
 Time spent traveling during the employee's non-work hours in order to attend the meetings will not be considered work time.